Khushi409/Diabetes/README.md

 streamlit run app.py
 ```

-4. Access the app in your web browser at the provided local URL (usually http://localhost:8501/).
+4. Access the app in your web browser at the provided local URL (http://localhost:8501).

 ## Features